Maya Block: Cenozoic

 Details of the Cenozoic (66–0 million years ago) geologic history of Middle America, including that of the Maya Block, are relatively more widely agreed upon.
-In broad strokes, the Chortis Block is thought to have reached its present-day position by at least 20 million years ago.
+In broad strokes, the Chortis Block is thought to have reached its present-day position at least 20 million years ago.
 The northern and eastern coasts of the Block are not thought to have been fully subaerially exposed until some 5–2 million years ago.
-The Block's coastlines, which were initially more expansive than its present-day ones, are thought to have reached modern dimensions due to rising sea levels some 11–8 thousand years ago.
+The Block's coastlines, which were initially more extensive than their present-day counterparts, are thought to have reached their modern dimensions due to rising sea levels some 11–8 thousand years ago.

 Scholarship

 The Block was discovered in 1969 by Gabriel Dengo, a Guatemalan geographer.
 It was quickly adopted in scholarship, and remains 'accepted by many as a valid subdivision of Central America's geology, especially of its crystalline basement.'